nvs/gem-leaderboards/README.md

 ## 1.6 Leaderboards

 These leaderboards are open.
+They will remain open until the 1.7 release draws near.
+A one month warning will be issued on the Discord before they close.
 Each category will contain a maximum of ten players.
 A player can be in each category once.

 ### Categories